pipesjs/utils/index.md

 ## API Reference

-The `core` library only consists of the following functions:
+The `utils` library only consists of the following functions:

 -   [batch](#batch)
 -   [compact](#compact)